-Several types of growths can occur in the pancreas, including cancerous and noncancerous tumors.
-The most common type of cancer that forms in the pancreas begins in the cells that line the ducts that carry digestive enzymes out of the pancreas (pancreatic ductal adenocarcinoma).
+The most common type of pancreatic cancer is pancreatic ductal adenocarcinoma.
+This type begins in the cells that line the ducts that carry digestive enzymes out of the pancreas.

-Pancreatic cancer is seldom detected at its early stages when it's most curable.
+Pancreatic cancer rarely is found at its early stages when the chance of curing it is greatest.
 This is because it often doesn't cause symptoms until after it has spread to other organs.

-- New diagnosis of diabetes or existing diabetes that's becoming more difficult to control
+- New diagnosis of diabetes or diabetes that's getting harder to control.

 When to see a doctor

 It's not clear what causes pancreatic cancer.
-Doctors have identified some factors that may increase the risk of this type of cancer, including smoking and having certain inherited gene mutations.
+Doctors have found some factors that might raise the risk of this type of cancer.
+These include smoking and having a family history of pancreatic cancer.

-Your pancreas is about 6 inches (15 centimeters) long and looks something like a pear lying on its side.
-It releases (secretes) hormones, including insulin, to help your body process sugar in the foods you eat.
-And it produces digestive juices to help your body digest food and absorb nutrients.
+The pancreas is about 6 inches (15 centimeters) long and looks something like a pear lying on its side.
+It releases hormones, including insulin.
+These hormones help the body process the sugar in the foods you eat.
+The pancreas also makes digestive juices to help the body digest food and take in nutrients.

 How pancreatic cancer forms

 Most pancreatic cancer begins in the cells that line the ducts of the pancreas.
-This type of cancer is called pancreatic adenocarcinoma or pancreatic exocrine cancer.
-Less frequently, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
-These types of cancer are called pancreatic neuroendocrine tumors, islet cell tumors or pancreatic endocrine cancer.
+This type of cancer is called pancreatic ductal adenocarcinoma or pancreatic exocrine cancer.
+Less often, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
+These types of cancer are called pancreatic neuroendocrine tumors or pancreatic endocrine cancer.

-Factors that may increase your risk of pancreatic cancer include:
+Factors that might raise the risk of pancreatic cancer include:

-- Family history of genetic syndromes that can increase cancer risk, including a BRCA2 gene mutation, Lynch syndrome and familial atypical mole-malignant melanoma (FAMMM) syndrome
+- Family history of DNA changes that can increase cancer risk.
+These include changes in the BRCA2 gene, Lynch syndrome and familial atypical multiple mole melanoma (FAMMM) syndrome.

 As pancreatic cancer progresses, it can cause complications such as:

 - Weight loss.
-A number of factors may cause weight loss in people with pancreatic cancer.
-Weight loss might happen as the cancer consumes the body's energy.
-Nausea and vomiting caused by cancer treatments or a tumor pressing on your stomach may make it difficult to eat.
-Or your body may have difficulty processing nutrients from food because your pancreas isn't making enough digestive juices.
+People with pancreatic cancer might lose weight as the cancer uses more of the body's energy.
+Nausea and vomiting caused by cancer treatments or a cancer pressing on the stomach might make it hard to eat.
+Sometimes the body has trouble getting nutrients from food because the pancreas isn't making enough digestive juices.

 Jaundice.
 Pancreatic cancer that blocks the liver's bile duct can cause jaundice.
-Signs include yellow skin and eyes, dark-colored urine, and pale-colored stools.
-Jaundice usually occurs without abdominal pain.
+Signs include yellowing of the skin and the whites of the eyes.
+Jaundice can cause dark-colored urine and pale-colored stools.
+Jaundice often occurs without belly pain.